Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/02-infrastructure-as-code.md

 ---
 layout: default
-title: "Infrastructure as Code: From Clicks to Code"
 ---
 -----------------------------
+## Infrastructure as Code: From Clicks to Code

 When I first sketched out this project, I figured I’d spin up my Lambda function, create an S3 bucket, and wire up API Gateway all through the AWS Console.
 Sure, it meant less upfront effort, but I quickly realized that approach would bite me as soon as I wanted to scale, collaborate, or even just keep my environments straight.

 **“Dev” vs. “Prod”: Separate your Playgrounds**